Chelsea Insider Exposes Sorry State of Roman Abramovich After Selling Club

 Source: Getty Images

-However, in March 2022, the UK government sanctioned the Russian billionaire over alleged links to President Vladimir Putin, claims Abramovich has denied.
+However, in March 2022, the UK government sanctioned the Russian billionaire over alleged links to President Vladimir Putin; claims Abramovich has denied.
 That same month, he announced his decision to sell the club.

-By May 2022, a consortium led by Todd Boehly finalised a £4.5 billion takeover, officially bringing an end to Abramovich’s nearly two-decade ownership.
+By May 2022, a consortium led by Todd Boehly had finalised a £4.5 billion takeover, officially bringing an end to Abramovich’s nearly two-decade ownership.

 The sorry state of Roman Abramovich